Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 It can be easily checked that (e.g.~\cite{Bhattacharya:2022wjl}) the above exactly matches with the aforementioned result of \ref{e48}.
-Since these diagrams for the two point correlator will contain self energy loops, we should take 1PI diagrams only.
+Now, since these diagrams for the two point correlator will contain self energy loops, we should take the 1PI diagrams only.
 However, it is easy to see that there is no such 1PI diagrams corresponding to the last to diagrams of \ref{f3'}.
 This is because the corresponding integrated version of these two diagrams will contain the external point between $x''$ and the initial unintegrated vertex at $x$.
 Hence it seems reasonable to discard them.
-(Note that we have seen that the fourth of \ref{f3'} has vanishing contribution for the local part of the fermion self energy, which we are considering presently).
-Note also that we do not need to worry about similar things while computing the scalar one point function, for any digram corresponding to $\langle \phi \rangle$ contains tadpole (connected to external point) which cannot be 1PI.
+Note that we do not need to worry about similar things while computing the scalar one point function, for any diagram corresponding to $\langle \phi \rangle$ contains tadpole (connected to an external point) which cannot be 1PI.
 Indeed, after ignoring the ${\cal O}(\lambda g^2)$, ${\cal O}(\beta^2 g^2)$ terms in \ref{e66}, we find a real and positive result for $\langle \bar{\phi}^2 \rangle_{\rm loc} $, as depicted in \ref{f4} and \ref{f5}.

 A finite and non-vanishing $\langle \bar{\phi}^2 \rangle_{\rm loc} $ also indicates mass for the scalar field, dictated by the formula~\cite{davis, Beneke:2012kn} \be \frac{m^2_{\rm dyn}}{H^2}= \frac{3}{8\pi^2 \langle \bar{\phi}^2\rangle_{\rm loc}} \ee which is depicted in \ref{f6}.
 Since the scalar field was massless initially, this mass has generated dynamically.
 Since a massive scalar, no matter how tiny its mass is, obeys the de Sitter invariance, the dynamical mass generation clearly shows that the secular effect cannot eventually destroy the de Sitter spacetime.
 However, the backreaction due to the matter field might change the inflationary $\Lambda$ value.
 We refer our reader for earlier discussion on dynamical mass generation in de Sitter spacetime for a self interacting scalar field~\cite{Serreau:2013eoa, Youssef:2013by, Kamenshchik:2020yyn, Kamenshchik:2021tjh, Bhattacharya:2022wjl}, and also to~\cite{Prokopec:2003tm} in the context of scalar quantum electrodynamics. \\